Dreadrith/DreadScripts/Other/Info_Source/Hammy Follower/HowTo.md

 However, this would make Hammy be very stiff (not cute!).
 Only way to improve this is to take Hammy to a 3D software and merge/reduce his bone count.

 Hammy has a cute idle animation built-in, hence the 1 animator count.
 This is the easiest to optimize as you can move the contents of the animator, to your main avatar descriptor and delete the animator component.
-You'll have to repath the animation's root, you can do it manually or use a tool like https://github.com/Dreadrith/Unity-Animation-Hierarchy-Editor.
+You'll have to repath the animation's root, you can do it manually or use a tool like [this one](https://github.com/Dreadrith/Unity-Animation-Hierarchy-Editor).
 The animation contains transforms properties, and may need to be handled like you'd handle animations for non-human parts like tails and wings.
 Good luck!

 Of course, you can always optimize the mesh to reduce the polygons using a 3D modeling software.